ISISComputingGroup/ibex_developers_manual/GUI_development/Coding/Adding-a-Plugin-or-Feature-to-Maven-Build.md

 > [Wiki](Home) > [The GUI](The-GUI) > [Coding](GUI-Coding) > Adding a plugin or feature to Maven

 There are essentially two steps: adding a POM file to the plug-in/feature and editing the parent POM to include the new file.
+A plug-in is one small part of IBEx, such as the blocks view, and a feature is a large collection of plug-ins, such as CSS.

 ## Adding a POM file